-Sharpe-Schoolfield models (equation 1) were fit to the respiration data for each population.
+The Sharpe-Schoolfield model (equation 1) was fitted to the respiration data for each population.
 The best-fit model out of 10,000 runs in each case was kept to estimate the values of Ea, Ed, B0, β and Tpk (Table S3).
 Estimated parameter values from each TPC were then compared between populations.
 Parameter values were considered statistically different from each other when associated 95% confidence intervals did not overlap.

+BODY VELOCITY CALCULATIONS